cbethin/mcp-servers/todo_server/README.md

-# Todo MCP Server
+# Task MCP Server

-This is an MCP server implementation for managing todos and contexts, using SQLite and SQLAlchemy for persistent storage.
+This is an MCP server implementation for managing tasks and contexts, using SQLite and SQLAlchemy for persistent storage.
+Each task represents a high-level item, which may have subtasks or a how-to guide attached.

 ## Getting Started